John M. Parker

 John Milliken Parker Sr. (March 16, 1863 - May 20, 1939), was an American Democratic politician from Louisiana, who served as the state's 37th governor from 1920 to 1924.
 He was a friend and admirer of U.S. President Theodore Roosevelt.
 He participated in the 1891 New Orleans lynchings.

 Early years

-Parker was born in Bethel Church, Mississippi to John Milliken Parker and Roberta Bunchner, wealthy parents whose families each owned substantial plantation lands in that state.
+Parker was born in Bethel Church, Mississippi to John Milliken Parker and Roberta Buckner, wealthy parents whose families each owned substantial plantation lands in that state.
 He was educated at the historic prep school Chamberlain-Hunt Academy in Port Gibson, Mississippi, Belle View Academy in Virginia, and Eastman Business College in Poughkeepsie, New York.
 A prominent businessman, he was the president of the New Orleans Cotton Exchange and the Board of Trade.

 In 1891, Parker participated in the mob that lynched eleven Italian immigrants in New Orleans, in reaction to the murder of Police Chief David C. Hennessy.
 He refused to apologize for his role because he believed the mass lynching was justified.